direktiv/direktiv.github.io/docs/examples/git-clone-go-build.md

 ```

 ## Go Build
-This container contains 'go' which you can run several commands from.
-Right now it currently only supports 'build' but more will be added in the future.
+This state runs the go isolate, which is currently only capable of running go build commands.
+Additionally functionality may be added to this isolate in the future.

 ```yaml
 - id: build-server